 Civic change, arts and culture

-We support young people to develop their voices and to make those voices heard, whether that’s as artists and performers, helping to take the steps to making their creative dreams a reality, or as active citizens who want to have their say in making a difference to their local communities.
+We support young people to develop their voices and to make those voices heard, whether through developing creative expression into tangible pieces, or as active citizens who want to have their say in making a difference to their local communities.
 Championing the power of young voices is something we’re passionate about.

 Singer with a guitar performing live